FierroPablo/Google/Quiz/Professional Cloud Architect/Designing for Security and Compliance.md

 _(Incorrect.
 Whenever possible, use groups to manage access.
 It is much easier to add or remove individuals from groups than manage permissions at the individual level.)_

 -Grant access by assigning custom roles to groups.
 Use multiple groups for better control.
 Give access as low in the hierarchy as possible to prevent the inheritance of too many abilities from a higher level.
+_(Incorrect.
+Unless there is a specific need for a custom role, you should use predefined ones.)_

 -Grant access by assigning predefined roles to groups.
 Use multiple groups for better control.
 Give access as low in the hierarchy as possible to prevent the inheritance of too many abilities from a higher level.